the Creative Commons Attribution 4.0 License.

 where Fi(x) is the CDF obtained from the ensemble forecasts for day i, Yi is the corresponding observation, and H(z) is the Heaviside function (H(z)=0 if z<0; H(z)=1 if z≥0).
 The CRPS value has the same unit as the evaluated variable and equals zero for a perfect system.

-For the EMOS–CSGD model described above, an analytic formulation of the CRPS is available (Scheuerer and Hamill2015), and a correct CRPS estimation is directly obtained.
+For the EMOS–CSGD model described above, an analytic formulation of the CRPS is available (Scheuerer and Hamill, 2015), and a correct CRPS estimation is directly obtained.

 In other cases, a correct evaluation of the CRPS defined in Eq.
 (2) can be difficult.
 For example, the raw ensemble does not provide a forecast CDF but only a very limited ensemble of values.
 In this case, the CRPS is estimated with some error.
 In this study, we apply the recommendations given by Zamo and Naveau (2018).
-More specifically, when the forecast CDF is known only through an M-ensemble x1,,xM, we apply the following definition to estimate the instantaneous CRPS (i.e. for one ensemble) as follows:
+More specifically, when the forecast CDF is known only through an M-ensemble , we apply the following definition to estimate the instantaneous CRPS (i.e. for one ensemble) as follows:

-where y is the observation corresponding to the forecast ensemble.
-This expression is evaluated with the function crpsDecomposition of the R package verification.
+.
 In the case of the instantaneous CRPS of the raw ensemble forecasts, Eq.
 (3) is applied directly, while some refinements can be made to improve the estimated CRPS in the case of QRFs, which provide a much larger number of different quantiles (so-called order) than what is available in the raw ensemble.
 Unfortunately, the set of possible quantiles and their corresponding order cannot be known a priori, which represents an additional difficulty.
-To evaluate instantaneous CRPS values for QRFs, we thus use the recommendations by Zamo and Naveau (2018), i.e. we use the average CRPS^INT given in Eq.
+To evaluate instantaneous CRPS values for QRFs, we thus use the recommendations by Zamo and Naveau (2018), i.e. we use the average given in Eq.
 (3) with linearly interpolated regular quantiles between unique quantiles.
-The so-called regular ensemble of M=200 quantiles xi=1,,M of orders τi=1,,M[0;1] is defined as zi=F-1(τi),for all i, with τi{1M,2M,,M-1M,M-0.1M}.
+The so-called regular ensemble of M=200 quantiles of orders is defined as , with .

 5.3 Sharpness